confluentinc/ksql/docs/developer-guide/joins/partition-data.md

 Streams don't have primary keys, but they do have an optional `KEY` column.
 A `KEY` column, when present, defines the partitioning column.

 Streams allow joins on expressions other than their key column.
-When the join criteria differs from the `KEY` column, ksqlDB internally repartitions the stream, which implicitly defines the correct key and partitioning.
+When the join criteria differ from the `KEY` column, ksqlDB internally repartitions the stream, which implicitly defines the correct key and partitioning.